Last Updated: February 25, 2026

 6.1 California Residents

-Under the California Consumer Privacy Act (CCPA), California residents have the right to:
+California residents may have certain rights under the California Consumer Privacy Act (CCPA) including the right to:

 To exercise these rights, please contact us using the information provided in the "Contact Us" section.